DasAditya936/Computational-Physics/README.md

     end
     direction LR
     subgraph S4 [4.
 Update the Dashboard]
         I[Update the README Dashboard by pasting the actual link.
-Also, update the index.html file, loacted in the \root or main directory, with the path-link, i.e. href=<whatever path-link we have>, so that the page is deployed without error] end
+Also, update the index.html file, loacted in the \root or main directory, with the path-link, so that the page is deployed without error] end

     %% The Horizontal Logic (Subgraph 5)